etorres1193/node-random-names/README.md

 # Random Names

-This project is only for education purpose
+This project is only for education purpose.
 It shows how to create a global package that generates random names.

 ## Install